weaveworks/ignite/docs/cli/ignite/ignite_ssh.md

 ```
       --log-level loglevel      Specify the loglevel for the program (default info)
       --network-plugin plugin   Network plugin to use.
-Available options are: [cni docker-bridge] (default cni)
+Available options are: [cni docker-bridge] (default docker-bridge)
   -q, --quiet                   The quiet mode allows for machine-parsable output by printing only IDs
       --runtime runtime         Container runtime to use.
-Available options are: [docker containerd] (default containerd)
+Available options are: [docker containerd] (default docker)
 ```

 ### SEE ALSO